arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-extender/tutorials/how-extender/content.md

 If devices respond slowly or unreliably:
 - Reduce I2C bus speed if your application allows
-- Check total bus capacitance - too many devices can still cause issues
+- Check total bus capacitance, too many devices can still cause issues
 - Consider using a Modulino Hub to segment your network
 - For very long runs, place the Extender closer to the controller
 - Verify all devices on the bus have unique addresses